Script kiddy strikes back

 - user invokes

-root permissions (this is required, otherwise it won’t be able to copy files to the target directories) dpkg
+sudo dpkg -i pp-tweaks.deb, grantingdpkgroot permissions (this is required, otherwise it won’t be able to copy files to the target directories) dpkgextracts the files and runs the post-install script, which also has root privilegespp-tweaks-postinstallis executed, obviously still with root privileges

-The actual malware is therefore pp-tweaks-postinstall
+The actual malware is therefore pp-tweaks-postinstall, pp-tweaks-gtk

 being probably just a distraction.
 However, the latter could give us useful